How to Evaluate Threat Intelligence Providers & Business Solutions

 - Does the solution provide a way for administrators to visualize various threats by category or severity?

-By asking these questions during your evaluation process, you’ll begin to understand how each provider approaches risk monitoring and threat detection, as well as how quickly this information can be disseminated to those that need it most.
+By asking these questions during your evaluation process, you’ll begin to understand how each provider approaches risk monitoring and threat detection, how easily it will integrate with your current security systems, and how quickly critical information can be disseminated to those that need it most.

 Stay Ahead of Critical Events

-The ability to rapidly identify, verify, and respond to threats should be a critical component of every organization’s business continuity and emergency preparedness planning.
+The ability to rapidly identify, verify, and respond to threats should be a central component of every organization’s security operations and emergency preparedness planning.

-With a comprehensive threat intelligence solution, like AlertMedia, you can drastically improve situational awareness, accelerate response times, and safeguard your people and business from whatever comes next.
+A comprehensive threat intelligence solution with threat history and integrated analyst access like AlertMedia can drastically improve situational awareness, accelerate response times, and safeguard your people and business from whatever comes next.

 To learn more about how AlertMedia delivers fast, accurate, and comprehensive intelligence to thousands of organizations, listen to this podcast with our VP of Global Intelligence or download our product guide.